sbritobreno/Django_Thoughts/README.md

 On this Assessment I have been requested to create a web application using the Django framework, and use the main functionalities in the database (CRUD: Create, Read, Update, and Delete), so I created an application where users can sign up, and then add simple thoughts to be shared in the index page (Home page), after adding thoughts the user can also delete or update their thoughts in the “My Thoughts” page.
 ### CRUD
-1.Create: add thoughts.
+1.Create: add thoughts.\
-2.Read: get thoughts from the database and display it on the web page.
+2.Read: get thoughts from the database and display it on the web page.\
-3.Update: edit thoughts (Text).
+3.Update: edit thoughts (Text).\
-4.Delete: remove thoughts from the database.
+4.Delete: remove thoughts from the database.\

 ### To run this application on your PC:

-You can run the command
-1.Clone the repository from GitHub:
+1.Clone the repository from GitHub: \
-`git clone https://github.com/sbritobreno/DjangoFirstProject.git`, somewhere in your computer.
+`git clone https://github.com/sbritobreno/DjangoFirstProject.git`, somewhere in your computer.\
 2. Change a few settings on the database (`djangoproject/settings.py line 79`), adding your own settings and also creating a database in MySQL with workbench or command line (query = `CREATE DATABASE thoughts`), make sure to name it thoughts or change the name in the settings as well, also, before running the program, you have to run the command `py manage.py createsuperuser